A Guide to Attending a Winston-Salem Dash Game

 Know What's New in the Stadium.
 Truist Stadium keeps raising the bar—and 2025 is no exception.
 (After all, you don’t get named one of the nation’s top ballparks without constantly leveling up the fan experience.)
 This season brings several exciting upgrades, including a new $2 million LED videoboard (debuting in June) that’s 147% larger with ultra-HD clarity.
 Fans will also find several new concession areas, including a covered, double-line serving station in right field to keep lines short.

-Ride to the Game in Style: The Dash upfitted a classic Ford Model T in recent years and is now using it to shuttle fans to and from the game (for free!).
-Look for it circling the parking area near Carolina University, or call the team ahead of time to arrange a ride.
+Know Where to Park: We won't waste much space on parking, as the Dash have everything you need to know about Gameday Parking on their website, including parking maps, handicap lots, and more.
+The best tip for finding good parking?
+COME EARLY!
+At a minimum, we suggest arriving 30 minutes before the first pitch, especially on weekends.
+(Bonus tip: The Dash upfitted a classic Ford Model T recently and is now using it to shuttle fans to and from the game (for free!).
+Look for it circling the parking areas near the stadium, or call the team ahead of time to arrange a ride: 336-714-2287.

 Impress your crew with a few factoids about the hometown team

-• The Dash are typically loaded.
-As the High-A affiliate of the Chicago White Sox, Winston-Salem is a prime stop for many players on the way to the Major Leagues.
-Dozens of current MLB players once donned the Purple and White, including All-Stars Marcus Semien, Luis Robert, Carlos Rodon, and Chris Sale.
+• MLB Stars Start Here.
+As the High-A affiliate of the Chicago White Sox, Winston-Salem is a prime stop for many players on the way to the Majors.
+Dozens of current MLB players once donned the Purple, including All-Stars Marcus Semien, Luis Robert, Carlos Rodon, and Chris Sale.

 • The nickname was born in 2009.
 The name was chosen after a citywide naming contest as a nod to the distinctive 'dash' between Winston and Salem.
 (And yes, we know it's technically a hyphen, but that doesn't make for a great team name.)
 Before rebranding as the Dash, the team was nicknamed the Warthogs (1995-2008) and the Spirits (1984-1994) — the latter of which appeared in the 1988 classic Bull Durham.